gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## foldRight

-Break an array into its initial elements and the last element
+Break a `ReadonlyArray` into its initial elements and the last element

 **Signature**